Oath of Allegiance (United Kingdom): Origins

-The oath was certainly in use as of the date of King John's Magna Carta, signed on 15 June 1215.
+The oath of allegiance was performed to King Edgar (c.
+944–8 July 975).

+The oath was certainly in use as of the date of John, King of England's Magna Carta, signed on 15 June 1215.
 Once the terms had been finalised on 19 June, the rebels again swore allegiance to King John.
 The later Bill of Rights (1689) included the Oath of Allegiance to the Crown, which was required by Magna Carta to be taken by all crown servants and members of the judiciary.

 Over the following centuries this evolved into three separate oaths: of supremacy (repudiation of the spiritual or ecclesiastical authority of any foreign prince, person or prelate), allegiance (declaration of fidelity to the Sovereign), and in 1702, abjuration (repudiation of the right and title of descendants of James II to the throne).
 Oaths of allegiance were exacted from the Lords by Henry IV and Henry VI in 1455 and 1459, and an oath of supremacy was introduced under Henry VIII in 1534.
 Elizabeth I introduced an Act of Supremacy in 1563 requiring an oath to be taken by all future members of the House of Commons.
 A new oath of allegiance appeared under James I (prompted by the "Gunpowder Plot") under the Popish Recusants Act 1605 and the Oath of Allegiance Act 1609.
-This oath required recognition of James I as lawful King and renunciation of the Pope.
+The oath required recognition of James I as lawful King and renunciation of the Pope.
 The 1609 Act required Commons MPs to take the oath of allegiance and of supremacy, but this was not a "parliamentary" oath, as it was not taken in Parliament, and there were no consequences if not sworn.